Information for Filers Without Lawyers | State of Illinois Office of the Illinois Courts

 You must complete

-TWO STEPS to file documents with the Court:
+TWO STEPS to e-file documents with the Court:

 1. Find and prepare the right documents.

-2. Electronically file (also called e-file) your documents online using an electronic filing service provider (EFSP).
+2. E-file your documents online using an electronic filing service provider (EFSP).

 STEP 1: Prepare Your Documents

 Option 1: Find forms on the forms website of the Administrative Office of the Illinois Courts.